 - Local Pack (or Map Pack) are the heart of local search results with business information, reviews, and maps.
-These are largely driven by Google My Business activity with updates and brand reviews.
+These are largely driven by Google Business Profile activity with updates and brand reviews.

 - People Also Ask provide related questions and answers from queries.

 - Image Pack is a horizontal carousel on queries that are visually targeted.